exercisedb-pro/exercisedb-dataset/README.md

 ---

-## 🎯 Use Cases

-- 📱 Production-ready **mobile fitness applications**
-- 🌐 Scalable **fitness websites & web platforms**
-- 🗓️ Workout planning and training systems
-- 🧑‍🏫 Coaching and exercise guidance tools
-- 🤖 AI-powered fitness and recommendation platforms

----

-## 💳 Get Full Dataset Access

-👉 **[Buy the full dataset](https://leetcodepro.gumroad.com/l/vfyug)** 🟢 Trusted by 50+ developers worldwide — join them today!

-After purchase, you receive **full access** to the complete dataset and documentation.

 > ❓ Have any questions?
 Email [profilesleetcode@gmail.com](mailto:profilesleetcode@gmail.com)

 ---

 ## 🔑 License & Usage

-All animations and dataset content are licensed for commercial use.
+All animations and dataset content are licensed for **perpetual commercial use**.

 Purchasing this dataset grants you:

+- ✓ **One-time purchase — yours for life**
-- ✓ Lifetime commercial usage
+- ✓ Lifetime commercial usage rights
+- ✓ Use the dataset however you want, forever
 - ✓ Use in mobile apps
 - ✓ Use in SaaS platforms
 - ✓ Use in websites
+- ✓ Display exercise GIFs inside your app

-> ⚠️ **Redistribution or resale of the dataset is not permitted.**
+> ⚠️ **Redistribution or resale of the raw dataset or GIFs as a standalone library is not permitted.**

+---

+## ℹ️ Good to Know

+- 💳 **One-time purchase, not a subscription** — pay once and the dataset is yours indefinitely with a perpetual license.
+- 🏪 **Commercial use is fully allowed** — display the exercise GIFs inside your app or platform without any restrictions.
+- 🚫 **Reselling is not allowed** — you cannot redistribute or resell the raw dataset or GIFs as a standalone library, but using them inside your own product is completely fine.
+- 📦 **No API required** — host the files yourself or bundle them directly in your app however you like.
+- 🎞️ **Not sure which plan to pick?** Go with Standard (720px) for most use cases.
+Choose Pro if you need the highest quality GIFs for premium apps or larger displays — it includes both 720px and 1080px versions.